rosvall/makita-lxt-protocol/basic_info_cmd.md

 p = -5*x + 160
 ```

-Also used in battery health calculation by the BTC04.

 Must be non-zero for the battery to be of type 0.

 Some observed values in BL18xx batteries: 27, 30, 31, 32, 33